studio-a-productions/maze_runners/README.md

 - indev 0.4 (-1.0.4)
 - release 1.0 (1.1.0)

-> *Beta versions will not be included in the official release list once the project enters the indev or stable release phase.*
+> *Beta versions and/or branches might not be included in the final release list once the project moves to the indev or stable phase.*

 ## Source